eye-division/rosa-prod-site/_projects/greenham-war-and-peace.md

 [http://www.greenhamtrust.com/greenham-100-years-of-war-and-peace](http://www.greenhamtrust.com/greenham-100-years-of-war-and-peace)

+**TRAVEL INFORMATION**

+**Bus, Car Park and Disabled Parking&nbsp;**

+These are all bookable on eventbrite.co.uk.&nbsp; If you do not have online access please call 01635 813900 to reserve disabled parking.&nbsp;[https://www.eventbrite.com/o/fete-day-on-behalf-of-greenham-trust-14430580883](https://www.eventbrite.com/o/fete-day-on-behalf-of-greenham-trust-14430580883)

+**Friday 8 September Parking & Bus Ticket Pre-Booking**

+(note no ticket required for town centre shuttle bus)

+Parking Friday Greenham Business Park (&pound;5)&nbsp;

+Newbury College Friday Bus Ticket Booking (&pound;3)&nbsp;

+Disabled Parking Friday (Free)

+**Saturday 9 September Parking & Bus Ticket Pre-Booking**

+(note no ticket required for town centre shuttle bus)

+Parking Saturday Greenham Business Park (&pound;5)&nbsp;

+Newbury College Saturday Bus Ticket Booking (&pound;3)&nbsp;

+Disabled Parking Saturday (Free)

 &nbsp;
+<br>**Pedestrian and Bicycle Entry onto the Common**
+<br>Gates will be open at Control Tower, Business Park and at Pyle Hill (RG19 3BX).
+There is no parking at Pyle Hill car park on event evenings and Control Tower and Business Parks are restricted access – see below.
+Bicycles can be parked at car parks at your own risk.
+No dogs or bicycles in main event area please.

+**Free Town Centre Bus Service&nbsp;**
+<br>Just turn up.
+A bus service will run from 5.30pm from Cheap Street bus stop in town centre, close to the main Newbury bus station and Newbury Railway Station,opposite the Post Office.
+Buses will leave between 5.30pm & 8.30pm at 5 to 10 minute Intervals.

+**Park and Ride**
+<br>The bus will also stop at the Newbury College Park and Ride where there is a ticketed bus charge of &pound;3 (please pre-book or pay on night) and drop off at the Control Tower.
+Journey length 20 to 30 mins depending on traffic.&nbsp;

+**Return journey buses**
+<br>Buses will leave the Control Tower car park at 5 - 10 minute intervals after 9.30pm when the event finishes and then will shuttle to and from town centre until all audience members have reached their destination.
+Online bus reservations close at midday on Thursday 7 September.

+**Ticketed Parking on Greenham Business Park**
+<br>Parking charges: &pound;5 per car in advance, &pound;10 on the night.
+Marshalled car parking opens at 5.30pm for the event.
+Pre-booked spaces will have priority but some parking may be available on the night for &pound;10.
+Signage at entry points  will make it clear when car parks are full.
+(Regular Business Users – please follow the appropriate event entry signage.
+You may be requested to give details on entry from 5.30pm)

+Free Disabled Parking, Control Tower Car Park
+<br>Burys Bank Road, Thatcham, Berkshire RG19 8DB

+Disabled Parking must be pre-booked.
+Please be prepared to show reservations and Disabled Parking ID.
+Please note: there is still a walk of approx. 5 mins from disabled parking and that the event has no seating (although you can bring your own).
+Once on the Common the tracks are reasonable for wheelchairs but are tracks, not made up roads.
+It is possible to book to drop off people with mobility issues a little closer to the site on the Common by prior arrangement only.
+If this is required please use the message box on the Eventbrite booking form, or leave a message on the phone message service.
+The site is more like a small festival or county show site with a central stage rather than an outdoor classical concert or play.

+Free Drop off Only at Control Tower Car Park
+<br>Burys Bank Road, Thatcham, Berkshire RG19 8DB

+For drivers who are not parking and stopping you may drop off and pick up event visitors at the Control Tower car park.
+No need to book.

+**For all travel enquiries please call 01635 813900.**

 Supported by Greenham Trust, Arts Council England and Heritage Lottery Fund with appropriate logos.&nbsp; Websites also should reflect that we are sponsored by Verbatim and the logo and partners include BBOWT, Natural England, BBC Radio Berkshire, West Berkshire Council, West Berkshire Museum, &nbsp;Corn Exchange Newbury, 101 Outdoor Creation Centre, Watermill Arts Centre and Newbury College with the support of Home Front History, Royal British Legion and numerous other partners.